Corporate Governance

 Seek to understand and meet shareholder needs and expectations

 ECR has established a Board with experience in understanding the needs and expectations of its shareholder base.
-It supplements this with professional advisors including public relations, corporate/financial adviser, legal counsel and brokers who provide advice and recommendations in various areas of its communications with shareholders.
+It supplements this with professional advisers including public relations, corporate/financial adviser, legal counsel and brokers who provide advice and recommendations in various areas of its communications with shareholders.

 The entire Board receives feedback following these meetings and any issues raised are discussed.
-By keeping open and transparent dialogue it can consider matters and discuss with shareholders in a positive and constructive way.
+By keeping open and transparent dialogue we can consider matters and discuss with shareholders in a positive and constructive way.

 All Directors receive regular industry and peer updates, to enable them to keep current on issues relevant to the Company and its shareholders.

-Take into account wider stakeholder and social responsibilities and their implications for long-term success
+Take into account wider stakeholder interests, including social and environmental responsibilities, and their implications for long-term success

 The Company’s employees are one of the most important stakeholder groups and the Board recognises the need for two‐way communication with the workforce.
 The small size of the Company means that the Directors and senior managers are relatively accessible to all employees to provide and receive feedback.